-hat Caused this Violation?
+at Caused this Violation?
 The New Castle Water District receives its water from the Portsmouth Water Division.
-Unusually warm weather and temperature variations occurred over the winter of 2015/2016 which attributed to higher than normal organics in the surface water supplying our Madbury Water Treatment system in early January.
 Organics, mixing with chlorinated water are what cause TTHMs to form in drinking water systems.
-TTHM levels had been decreasing since October 2015; however, the current 12-month running averages include elevated levels for the most current sampling period.
-TTHM concentrations were 0.100mg/L and 0.080 mg/L in October 2016 at the New Castle School and Shapleigh Island sites, respectively.
+TTHM levels were below the MCL in samples collected in January and April; however, the current 12-month running averages include elevated levels that were measured in July and October 2016.
+TTHM concentrations were 0.104 mg/L and 0.100 mg/L in July and October 2016, respectively, at the New Castle School sample site.

-Steps We Are Taking: Portsmouth continues to proactively address the evolving water quality regulations related to new, lower, standards for TTHMs.
+Steps We Are Taking: Portsmouth has been proactively addressing the evolving water quality regulations related to new, lower, standards for TTHMs.
 The Portsmouth 2013 Water System Master Plan recommended aeration of the Newington Booster Tank to treat for this parameter.
 Therefore, a consultant was hired by the City in 2014 to perform preliminary design of that system and to also assist the water operations staff with optimizing treatment system operations to lower the levels of TTHMs.
 Their recommendations were implemented and a design of the Newington Booster upgrades is underway.
 It is anticipated that this project design will be complete in the fall of 2017 and will go out to bid after that for construction.
-Additionally, the Town of New Castle is hiring an engineering firm to determine how to address this issue in the short term.
+The Town of New Castle has also had a consulting firm evaluate the water system, flow issues and potential interim measures to address the THM violations.

-Stephen Tabbutt of Town of New Castle at (603) 431-6710 49 Main Street, New Castle, NH 03854
+Stephen Tabbutt of Town of New Castle at (603) 431-6710 49 Main Street, New Castle, NH 03854 1300) 131 0/10